gvwilson/sensibleadventures/coriandel/coriandel.md

 my chair and ran weeping to my room.

 Well.
 There isn't much else to say.
 That afternoon, Awbé fell down the stairs in the rear courtyard.
+She fell.
+She *fell*.
 She had been watering some of her plants, and everyone eventually agreed that she must have reached out too far and slipped on a damp step.
 Her husband was completely distraught, and it took *ages* for Sehdie to stop crying.
-I did everything I could to comfort her, of course.

-Honestly, I would have gone mad if it weren't for Shau Sheu.
-It made so much sense once she explained it to me.
-Fate may have handed me misshapen dice, but that didn't mean I couldn't still roll dragon's eyes.
+I did everything I could to comfort her, of course, but honestly, I would have gone mad if it weren't for Shau Sheu.
+Everything made so much sense once she explained it to me.
+If I molded Sehdie, if she became me, then I could become her.
+Shau Sheu's ancient magic could set everything right.
+Fate may have handed me misshapen dice, but that didn't mean I couldn't roll dragon's eyes.

-"I don't gamble," I told her, rather primly I'm afraid.
+"I don't gamble," I told her rather primly.

-"It's just a saying," she said soothingly.
-"Like, oh, I don't know, like the Enswer saying, if life gives you sour apples, make cider."
+"It's just a turn of phrase," she said soothingly.
+"Like, oh, I don't know, like the Gandan saying, if life gives you sour apples, make cider."

 I sniffed at that one too, but forbore comment.
-We were in her rear courtyard, just the two of us, with her serving woman refilling our coffee and setting out tiny slivers of sugared apricot.
-"Do you really think it could work?"
+We were on her roof, just the two of us, with her serving woman refilling our coffee and setting out tiny slivers of sugared apricot.
+"Do you really think it will work?"
 I asked hesitantly.

 "Oh, definitely," she said warmly.
 She was a very warm woman.
 I knew that from the moment I met her.
-One hears such stories about the Bantangui, but she was no bloodthirsty pirate.
+One hears such stories about the Bantangui, but she was no mere merchant or some crass pirate.
 She had more grace and refinement than most of the ladies who attended her little gatherings.
 "It will take years, though.
 You have to be prepared for that."

 I sighed.
 "What are a few years?"
 I asked rhetorically.
 And then I giggled like a little girl.
 It was rather funny---after all, the whole point was "a few years", wasn't it?
 A few years that I could live over, live *differently*.
-And if that meant fewer for Sehdie, well, she was going to leave me some day...
+And, well, Sehdie was going to leave me some day anyway, wasn't she?
+Everyone did.

 I did what Shau Sheu told me to.
 I dressed Sehdie properly, the way I had been dressed.
-I sent her to the strictest elocutionist in Coriandel, and never let a day go by without reminding her how important good posture was.
+I sent her to the strictest elocutionist in Coriandel, and never let a slumped shoulder pass without reminding her how important good posture was.
 I allowed her a few friends, but never more than two or three, and I was careful to steer her toward ones who wouldn't be...difficult.
-That plump moaner Cathé, for example---she was about as rebellious as a melon rind.
+That moaner Cathé, for example---she was about as rebellious as a melon rind.

 And so we settled into a routine, Shau Sheu and I. She became my refuge, the one place in a cold world where I knew I could find warmth.
 The scraps of paper I borrowed from my brother-by-marriage for her hardly seemed adequate recompense, but when I asked about it, she just winked.
-"Oh, they mean a lot to my...gentleman friends," she said slyly, tapping one of them with a perfectly manicured fingernail.
+"Oh, they mean a lot to my gentleman friends," she said slyly, tapping one of them with a perfectly manicured fingernail.
 "They're alchemists of a sort, you know.
 They turn ink and paper into silver."
 I laughed at her joke, secretly envious of her "gentleman friends".
 It would be my turn one day, once our slow spell took effect.

 When that boy Vurt came on stage I thought, "At last!"
 I had grown so used to waiting that I had almost forgotten what I was waiting for.
-Shau Sheu seemed doubtful, but I knew---oh, I knew, I knew, I knew.
+Shau Sheu seemed doubtful, but I knew---oh, I knew.
 He was one of Ishad's students, wasn't he?
-A duelist, no doubt just as callous as his master.
+A duelist, no doubt just as callous with young women's hearts as his master.
 What could it mean except that my time had finally come?

 And then it all fell to pieces.
 I woke up and Sehdie was gone.
 She was gone.
 She had left me.
 After all I had---

-"She must have gone through the window," Rojyar said, pointing at the open shutters.
+"She must have gone through the window," Rojyar says, pointing at the open shutters.

 "I can see that!"
-I snapped.
-I felt unsteady.
-Tiny little spots danced in front of my eyes.
-Her room was as tidy as ever, but she was gone.
-Along with her jewelry, I suddenly noticed.
-The inlaid ebony box that our mother had given Awbé wasn't by her bed.
-For just one moment I felt a pang of hope.
-Perhaps she had been abducted.
+I snaps.
+I feel unsteady.
+Tiny little spots dance in front of my eyes.
+Her room is as tidy as ever, but she is gone.
+Along with her jewelry, I suddenly notice.
+The inlaid ebony box that our mother gave Awbé instead of me isn't by her bed.
+For just one moment I feel a pang of hope.
+Perhaps she has been abducted.
 A robbery gone wrong, or---

-"There's a note," Rojyar said.
-He knelt with a grunt and tugged it out from under my sandal.
+"There's a note," Rojyar says.
+He kneels with a grunt and tugs it out from under my sandal.
 "It's addressed to the honored sir."

 "Give me that!"
-I snatched it from his hands and broke the dab of wax that held it closed.
+I snatch it from his hands and break the dab of wax that holds it closed.

-"Dear auntie," it said, "You never could resist reading other people's mail, could you?"
-Her signature was just a scribble, and I knew she had been messy deliberately just to spite me.
+"Dear auntie," it says, "You never could resist reading other people's mail, could you?"
+Her signature is just a scribble, deliberately messy just to spite me.

-I stormed out of her room, blinded by tears.
+I storm out of her room, blinded by tears.
 How could she!?
 How *dared* she!?
-I had been waiting so *long*!
-With a cry, I picked up a candelilla at the top of the stairs and threw it into the courtyard.
-Its pot shattered, scattering dry brown soil.
-There were more on the stepped sidewall that followed the stairs down to the courtyard. *Crack!* *Crash!* Each one made a different sound.
-I heard Rojyar behind me, begging me to stop, please, honored mistress, but I ignored him.
+I have been waiting so *long*!
+With a cry, I pick up a candelilla at the top of the stairs and throw it into the courtyard.
+Its pot shatters, scattering dry brown soil.
+There are more on the stepped sidewall that follows the stairs down to the courtyard. *Crack!* *Crash!* Each one makes a different sound.
+I hear Rojyar behind me, begging me to stop, please, honored mistress, but I ignore him.
 Idiot.
-Didn't he understand?
+Doesn't he understand?

 "Don't you understand?"
-I shouted, tearing delicate lavender blossoms from a verbena.
-"She's gone!
-It's all been for nothing!"
-I had reached the bottom of the stairs, but I wasn't finished.
+I shout, tearing delicate lavender blossoms from a verbena.
+"It's all been for nothing!"
+I have reached the bottom of the stairs, but I am not finished.
 Oh no, not at all.
-I grabbed a branch of her favorite dwarf pine and pulled it over, heedless of the sharp needles pricking my skin.
-And those palms---I had never liked those palms.
-They dripped sticky sap on the flagstones every fall, and the housekeeper *never* cleaned it properly.
+I grab a branch of her favorite dwarf pine and pulled it over, heedless of the sharp needles pricking my skin.
+And those palms---I have never liked those palms.
+They drip sticky sap on the flagstones every fall, and the housekeeper *never* cleans it properly.

-Strong hands took hold of me.
+Strong hands take hold of me.
 "Honored mistress, please, stop.
 Stop, stop, please."
-I saw a flash of yellow headscarf as the housekeeper snuck a glance around the corner of the kitchen window.
+I see a flash of yellow headscarf as the housekeeper sneaks a glance around the corner of the kitchen window.

 "Let go of me!
 Let go!"
-I shrieked, but Rojyar wouldn't, not until I stopped struggling.
-When he finally released me I spun around and slapped him across the face.
+I shriek, but Rojyar won't, not until I stop struggling.
+When he finally releases me I spin around and slap him across the face.

 "How dare you?"
-I seethed.
+I seethe.
 "How dare you lay hands on me?
 You are dismissed, do you hear?
 You are dismissed immediately.
 Go!
 Right now!
 You can send someone for your things later!"

 "But mistress---"

 "Go!"
-I shouted.
+I shout.
 "Get out!
 Get out!
 And take her with you!"
-I pointed at the housekeeper.
+I point at the housekeeper.

-A few moments later I was finally alone.
+A few moments later I am finally alone.
 Oh, that's not true.
-I had *always* been alone.
-What had happened?
-What had gone wrong?
-Everything had been going so well.
+I have *always* been alone.
+What happened?
+What went wrong?
+Everything was going so *well*.

-Shau Sheu would know.
-She would be able to tell me what to do.
-I struggled to my feet (I didn't remember sitting down) and looked at the ruin around me.
-Broken pots, soil everywhere...
-The housekeeper would have her hands full, I thought.
-Then I giggled.
-I didn't have a housekeeper any more.
-That was funny.
+Shau Sheu will know.
+She will be able to tell me what to do.
+I struggle to my feet (I don't remember sitting down) and look at the ruin around me.
+Broken pots, soil everywhere... *The housekeeper would have her hands full,* I think.
+Then I giggle.
+I don't have a housekeeper any more.

-Someone thumped the drum by the front gate.
-I straightened my morning robe and hurried to the gate.
-It was Rojyar, with three city guards wearing blue-and-black sashes.
-"Praise Chance," I said.
-I unlatched the gate.
+The drum at the front gate thuds for my attention.
+I straighten my morning robe and go to see who it is.
+Rojyar is there with three city guards wearing blue-and-black sashes.
+"Praise Chance," I say.
+I unlatch the gate.
 "Did he tell you?
 My niece, Sehdie.
 She---last night.
 Or this morning, early.
 She---I thought there might have been a burglary, but she left a note, and---"

 "Honored mistress.
 Honored mistress!"
-The guardsman in front of the door patted the air to quiet me.
+The guard in front of the door pats the air with her hands to quiet me.
 "Please.
 This man tells us there has been a disturbance in the house.
 May we...?"
-He gestured toward the courtyard.
+She gestures toward the courtyard.

-I suddenly felt embarrassed.
-"Oh, I would rather you didn't," I said somewhat breathlessly.
-I suppressed a giggle.
+I suddenly feel embarrassed.
+"Oh, I would rather you didn't," I say somewhat breathlessly.
+I suppress a giggle.
 "It is rather a mess.
 The housekeeper, you know, she..."
-I trailed off.
+I trail off.
 I just needed to lie down for a few moments.
 Everything would be all right then.

 "We've spoken with your housekeeper as well, honored mistress."
-The guard's voice brimmed with patience.
-"She told us about the...mess.
+The guard's voice brims with patience.
+How dare she be patient with me?
+"She was the one who told us about the mess.
 May we enter?"

 "No, no, I'm afraid that's not possible."
-I did giggle then.
+I actually do giggle then.
 "You really can't.
 What would people say?
-Three young gentlemen, alone with a lady?
+The three of you, alone with a lady without a chaperone?
 It would hardly be proper."

-The guard exchanged glances with one of his companions.
-The other man shrugged.
-The third clucked his tongue as if calling chickens to their morning seed.
-He was doubtless from some grimy village or other.
+The guard exchanges glances with one of her companions, who shrugs.
+The man standing behind them clucks his tongue as if calling chickens to their morning seed.
+He is probably from some grimy village or other.
 He would have come to the city to make his fortune, just like that rogue Ishad.
-It was a pity he hadn't learned any manners on the way.
+It is a pity he didn't learn any manners on the way.

-"Stop that," I said to him sharply.
+"Stop that," I order.

-He blinked.
+He blinks.
 "Um, honored mistress?"

 "That noise.
 That cluck cluck cluck.
 It's uncouth.
 I will not have you making animal noises in my house."

-He grinned insolently.
+He grins insolently.
 "Er, not actually in the house, honored mistress.
 But I promise, if you let us in, I won't---"

-The guard who had spoken first cut him off with a gesture.
+The guard who spoke first cuts him off with a gesture.
 "Honored mistress, I'm afraid I'm going to have to insist.
 Could you please step aside?
 Please?"

-Well, I wouldn't.
-After everything else that had happened that morning (and it *was* still barely morning), letting them see the mess in the courtyard would have been just too much.
-I slammed the gate closed, threw the bolt, turned my back on them, and walked away.
+No.  No, I will not.
+After everything else that has happened this morning (and it *is* still barely morning), letting them see the mess in the courtyard will simply be too much.
+I slam the gate, throw the bolt, turn my back on them, and walk away.

-Of course, I forgot that Rojyar still had his key, the traitor.
-Everyone betrays you in the end, you know, except the ones who can't wait that long.
-When the bolt snicked behind me I tried to run upstairs to my room, but they were too fast.
-One of the guardsmen took one arm, another took the other.
+But Rojyar still has his key, the traitor.
+Everyone betrays you in the end, you know, except the ones who can't wait for the end.
+When the bolt snicks behind me I try to run upstairs to my room, but they are too fast.
+One of the men takes one arm, another takes the other.
+I've had dreams like this, but not like *this*.
 "Hush, hush, honored mistress, we won't hurt you.
-We just want to help."
-I felt so humiliated.
-How could it all have gone so wrong?
-There was only one person I could trust.
+We just want to help," the female guard soothes.
+I feel so humiliated.
+How could it all go so wrong?

 Rojyar had followed the guardsmen into the courtyard.
-I stopped struggling and smiled at him as brightly as I could.
+I stop struggling and smile at him as brightly as I can.
 "Rojyar.
-Rojyar, I'm---" Oh, it was so *hard* to say, but what else could I do?
+Rojyar, I'm---" Oh, it is so *hard* to say, but what else can I do?
 "I'm sorry.
 For hitting you.
 But never mind that now.
 I need you to go to Shau Sheu's.
 Go and fetch her immediately, do you understand?
 Tell her the spell must have gone wrong.
 Tell her about Sehdie.
 She'll know what to do."

-A burly hand tightened around my upper arm.
+The female guard stops in her tracks, turns to me.
 "Spell?
 What spell?"

 -----